vexbiexchange/api-docs/source/includes/_introduction.md

 Just change the **www**.vexbi.com for **sandbox**.vexbi.com in every endpoint that you use.

-<aside class="warning">The Sandbox environment is not intended to be used to create real world orders.
+<aside class="warning">The Sandbox environment is not intended to be used to create real orders.
 Orders booked in Sandbox will be using testnet networks only.</aside>

 #### Production environment